whoamaiii/kreativiummedgemma-v2/artifacts/i18n-offenders.md

 - src/components/StorageManager.tsx [125:18] (JSXText) `Goals:` — Looks like an identifier or existing key
 - src/components/StorageManager.tsx [126:18] (JSXText) `Alerts:` — Looks like an identifier or existing key
 - src/components/StudentProfileSidebar.tsx [110:13] (JSXText) `Hovedseksjoner` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [309:62] (JSXText) `Students` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [311:62] (JSXText) `Students` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [313:62] (JSXText) `Entries` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [315:62] (JSXText) `Entries` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [317:62] (JSXText) `Analytics` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [319:62] (JSXText) `Analytics` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [362:66] (JSXText) `Hits` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [364:66] (JSXText) `Hits` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [367:66] (JSXText) `Misses` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [369:66] (JSXText) `Misses` — Looks like an identifier or existing key
-- src/components/TestingDebugPanel.tsx [372:66] (JSXText) `Sets` — Looks like an identifier or existing key
+- src/components/TestingDebugPanel.tsx [374:66] (JSXText) `Sets` — Looks like an identifier or existing key
 - src/components/TimelineVisualization.tsx [541:17] (JSXText) `Live` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [621:32] (JSXText) `x` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [633:32] (JSXText) `x` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [635:17] (JSXText) `Emotions` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [647:17] (JSXText) `Emotions` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [645:17] (JSXText) `Sensory` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [657:17] (JSXText) `Sensory` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [655:17] (JSXText) `Anomalies` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [667:17] (JSXText) `Anomalies` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [664:65] (JSXText) `minutes` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [676:65] (JSXText) `minutes` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [761:18] (JSXText) `Events:` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [773:18] (JSXText) `Events:` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [762:18] (JSXText) `Zoom:` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [774:18] (JSXText) `Zoom:` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [764:20] (JSXText) `Selection:` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [776:20] (JSXText) `Selection:` — Looks like an identifier or existing key
-- src/components/TimelineVisualization.tsx [764:91] (JSXText) `min` — Looks like an identifier or existing key
+- src/components/TimelineVisualization.tsx [776:91] (JSXText) `min` — Looks like an identifier or existing key
+- src/components/tracking/DataCollectionMonitor.tsx [323:67] (JSXText) `m` — Looks like an identifier or existing key
+- src/components/tracking/DataCollectionMonitor.tsx [341:39] (JSXText) `times` — Looks like an identifier or existing key
+- src/components/tracking/DataCollectionMonitor.tsx [463:27] (JSXText) `Effectiveness:` — Looks like an identifier or existing key
+- src/components/tracking/DataCollectionMonitor.tsx [484:66] (JSXText) `Benefits:` — Looks like an identifier or existing key
+- src/components/tracking/DataCollectionMonitor.tsx [532:48] (JSXText) `active` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [78:34] (JSXText) `emotions` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [81:34] (JSXText) `sensory` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [139:60] (JSXText) `Emotions` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [143:60] (JSXText) `Sensory` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [149:60] (JSXText) `Environment` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [175:17] (JSXText) `Resume` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [185:17] (JSXText) `Pause` — Looks like an identifier or existing key
+- src/components/tracking/SessionIndicator.tsx [197:15] (JSXText) `Save` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [106:55] (JSXText) `with` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [118:19] (JSXText) `Recovering...` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [133:15] (JSXText) `Discard` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [155:11] (JSXText) `Found` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [176:59] (JSXText) `Started` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [193:74] (JSXText) `m` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [196:61] (JSXText) `Quality:` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [205:54] (JSXText) `emotions` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [210:59] (JSXText) `sensory` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [215:23] (JSXText) `Environmental` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [231:25] (JSXText) `Recovering...` — Looks like an identifier or existing key
+- src/components/tracking/SessionRecovery.tsx [236:25] (JSXText) `Resume` — Looks like an identifier or existing key
 - src/components/ui/Breadcrumbs.tsx [19:21] (JSXAttribute) `Breadcrumb` — Looks like an identifier or existing key
 - src/components/ui/dialog.tsx [47:35] (JSXText) `Close` — Looks like an identifier or existing key
 - src/components/ui/PremiumStudentCard.tsx [169:63] (JSXText) `Datainnsamling` — Looks like an identifier or existing key